ryniewiczg/Data-Analyst-portfolio/Tableau/E-Commerce_Analytics_Dashboard/README.txt

 Shopnest Sales Analytics Dashboard (MySQL + Tableau)

-This project demonstrates an end-to-end analytics workflow using MySQL as the relational database and Tableau for interactive data visualization.
+An end-to-end analytics project combining MySQL for data preparation and Tableau for interactive visualization.

-The goal of the project was to simulate a real-world analytics process: importing raw data, preparing it in SQL, creating analytical metrics, and building a business dashboard that provides insights into sales performance and customer behavior.
+The project analyzes e-commerce data from the fictional Shopnest platform to explore sales performance, customer profitability, and product trends.

 Project Overview

-The project analyzes Shopnest e-commerce data including:

-Sales transactions

-Customers

-Products

-Discounts

-Profit performance

-The final Tableau dashboard enables users to explore:
+The goal of this project was to simulate a real-world analytics workflow, starting from raw transactional data stored in a relational database and ending with a business intelligence dashboard.

+The analysis focuses on:
-Sales performance by product category
+- sales performance across product categories

-Profit distribution across customer tiers
+- customer profitability and segmentation
+- impact of discounts on profit margins
+- geographic distribution of sales

-Sales trends over time
+- sales trends over time

-Sales by subscription plan type

-Geographic sales distribution

-Customer profitability

-Relationship between discount and profit

-Users can dynamically filter the dashboard by:

-Customer Tier

-Plan Type

-Product Category
+The final Tableau dashboard enables interactive exploration of these metrics through filters and dynamic visualizations.

-Database (MySQL)
+Data Preparation (MySQL)

-The data preparation layer was built using MySQL, where the raw data was loaded and prepared for analysis.
+The data preparation layer was implemented using MySQL, where raw CSV datasets were imported and transformed before visualization.

-Key steps included:
+Key preparation steps included:

-Creating a MySQL database
+- creating a MySQL database and importing raw data

-Importing CSV datasets into MySQL tables

-Cleaning and validating data using SQL queries
+- cleaning and validating data fields

-Creating calculated metrics for analysis

-Preparing tables for BI visualization

-Example operations performed in SQL:

-Aggregating sales metrics
+- aggregating sales and profit metrics

-Calculating profit values

-Preparing category-level summaries
+- preparing category-level and customer-level summaries

-Creating fields used in Tableau dashboards
+- generating calculated fields used in the Tableau dashboard

-Data Preparation Steps (MySQL)

-The following steps were performed during the data preparation process:

-1. Database creation

-A new MySQL database was created to store the e-commerce dataset.

-2. Importing CSV data

-Raw CSV files containing sales, product, and customer information were imported into MySQL tables.

-3. Data validation

-Basic validation queries were executed to ensure:

-No missing key values

-Correct data types

-Consistent category labels

-4. Data aggregation

-SQL queries were used to compute:

-Total sales

-Profit metrics

-Category level summaries

-Customer-level profitability

-5. Preparing data for Tableau

-The cleaned dataset was connected directly to Tableau for dashboard development.

 Tableau Dashboard

-The final dashboard was built in Tableau using the processed MySQL data.

-The dashboard provides a high-level overview of business performance together with interactive analytical views.
+The final dashboard provides a high-level overview of business performance together with detailed analytical views.

-Key dashboard components

 KPI Indicators

-Total Customers
+- Total Customers

-Total Products
+- Total Products

-Total Profit
+- Total Profit

-Average Customer Value
+- Average Customer Value

 Visualizations

-Category Sales heatmap
+- Category sales heatmap

-Profit distribution by Customer Tier
+- Profit distribution by customer tier

-Sales distribution by Plan Type
+- Sales distribution by plan type

-Monthly Sales Trend

-Sales by Geographic Location (Map)
+- Monthly sales trend analysis
+- Geographic sales distribution (map)

-Top Customers by Profit
+- Top customers by profit

-Profit vs Discount analysis (scatter plot)
+- Profit vs discount relationship (scatter plot)

-Sales by Media Type (stacked area chart)

 Interactive Features

-The dashboard includes interactive functionality to improve data exploration:
+The dashboard includes several interactive elements to support data exploration:

-Global filters for Customer Tier, Plan Type, and Category
+- global filters for Customer Tier, Plan Type, and Product Category

-Hover highlight interactions between charts

-Dynamic filtering across multiple visualizations
+- cross-chart filtering and highlighting

-KPI overview with supporting analytical charts
+- dynamic KPI overview linked with detailed charts

+Key Insights
+- Sales performance varies significantly across product categories.
+- Certain customer tiers generate a disproportionate share of total profit.
+- Higher discounts often correlate with reduced profit margins.
+- Geographic sales distribution reveals areas with stronger market performance.

-Technologies Used
+Tools & Technologies

-MySQL
+- MySQL

-SQL
+- SQL

-Tableau
+- Tableau

-Data Cleaning

-Data Aggregation

-Data Visualization

-Key Skills Demonstrated

-SQL data preparation

-Data cleaning and validation
+- Data cleaning and validation

-Analytical metric creation

-Business dashboard design
+- Data aggregation

-Interactive data visualization
+- Interactive data visualization

-Data storytelling with BI tools